K-Borchert/Postman-Power-BI-REST-API/POST request/README.md

 <br>
 In this section we will learn how to use a POST request and for what you can use a POST request. <br>
 ⚠️ For this request you need to be Power BI Admin or Global Admin!
-(If you need this permission, check the "Tip" folder)
+(If you need this permission, check the "Tips" folder)

 <br>